10 things to know about Gustave Caillebotte

-From 1878, Caillebotte helped to finance, promote and organise a number of the Impressionist Exhibitions.
+From 1878, Caillebotte helped to finance, promote and organise a number of Impressionist exhibitions.
 He also directly supported a select few artists, most notably Monet and Pissarro, by providing funds to support living costs, renting studio spaces for them to work in and on occasion settling their debts.

-Perhaps most importantly, Caillebotte used his wealth to purchase artworks directly from his peers and amassed a vast collection of paintings that included Monet’s Un coin d’appartement (1875), Paul Cézanne’s Cour de ferme (1879), Edgar Degas’ Femmes à la terrasse d’un café le soir (1877) and Édouard Manet’s Le balcon (1869), all of which are now in the Musée d’Orsay.
+Perhaps most importantly, Caillebotte used his wealth to purchase artworks directly from his peers and amassed a vast collection of paintings that included Monet’s Un coin d’appartement (1875), Paul Cezanne’s Cour de ferme (1879), Degas’s Femmes à la terrasse d’un café le soir (1877) and Manet’s Le balcon (1869), all of which are now in the Musée d’Orsay.

 Paris was undergoing dramatic changes during Caillebotte’s lifetime.
 As Meyer says, ‘the streets were literally freshly built by Baron Haussmann.’
 Haussmann’s remodelling of Paris, which took place between 1853 and 1870, was a vast act of urban regeneration and reformation.
 The newly designed cityscape replaced the old, medieval centre of Paris, bringing the capital into the modern world.

 Haussmann’s Paris took centre stage in Caillebotte’s compositions — the artist painted people walking down the city’s broad boulevards from a variety of perspectives.
-Works of this kind include Rue de Paris, temps de pluie (1877), now at the Art Institute of Chicago and the Musée du Petit-Palais’s Pont de l’Europe (1876), which capture the hustle and bustle of the revitalised capital at street level.
+Works of this kind include Rue de Paris, temps de pluie (1877), now at the Art Institute of Chicago and the Musée du Petit-Palais’s Pont de l’Europe (1876), which capture the energy of the revitalised capital at street level.